The longest Day

 The sun stayed up for an extra day, so that the enemy could not escape.
 It was to stand still over Gibeon, where they were fighting.

-(Some believe that God’s might was shown so strongly here, because these city-kings were sun worshippers.)
+(Some believe that God’s might was shown here, so strongly, because these city-kings were sun worshippers.

 The battle continued the extra day.
 “For the Lord God of Israel fought for Israel.”